 I've championed a new foreign policy doctrine based on diplomacy and clear principles, consistently applied.
 This should not include selling arms to brutal regimes like Saudi Arabia and Qatar.
 It should not include tolerating war crimes in Palestine.
 We must stand up for international law.

-Caroline opposed the 2003 invasion of Iraq.
-As an MP she secured a debate to mark the 10th anniversary of what she describes as "an unprovoked and illegal attack with dire consequences that are still being felt today".
+I opposed the 2003 invasion of Iraq when I was an MEP.
+As an MP.
+I secured a debate to mark the 10th anniversary of what I believe was "an unprovoked and illegal attack with dire consequences that are still being felt today".

 International Human Rights

-As a passionate campaigner for justice and equality, Caroline has called for international human rights laws to be upheld.
-In particular she has demanded an end to the occupation of Palestine, calling on both Israel and Palestine to end the violence and fully respect human rights.
-She has spoken out about breaches of human rights in West Papua, Burma, China, Tibet, Iran and many other places too.
+As a passionate campaigner for justice and equality, I've called for international human rights laws to be upheld.
+In particular I've demanded an end to the occupation of Palestine, calling on both Israel and Palestine to end the violence and fully respect human rights.
+I've spoken out about breaches of human rights in West Papua, Burma, China, Tibet, Iran, Afghanistan and many other places too.

-Caroline has proposed a number of early day motions calling on the Government to end the promotion and export of military equipment to all authoritarian regimes.
+I've proposed a number of early day motions in Parliament, calling on the government to end the promotion and export of military equipment to authoritatian regimes.

-She has been to the DSEI arms fair, where she exposed the sale of illegal cluster munitions.
-On another occasion she secured the expulsion of two exhibitors from DSEI after telling Parliament that she had evidence of the promotion of weapons of torture.
+I've been to the DSEI arms fair, exposing the sale of illegal cluster munitions.
+On another occasion, I secured the expulsion of two exhibitors from DSEI after telling Parliament of evidence of the promotion of weapons of torture.

 Standing up against Trident

 Such weapons do nothing to combat the threats posed by terrorism, climate change or cyber warfare.
 They will not make us safer, but they will make us poorer.
 There are much more worthwhile ways to spend over £100 billion.

 The government has pushed through Trident, a position which Labour supports, and boycotted internation disarmament talks.